Mizerka (card game): Common slang

 Many games enjoy a rich history of terms and phrases that embody the cultural aspects that make them unique; Mizerka is no exception.
 Although only a few people play it, the game has developed colloquial words, mostly based on actual terms, that add to the atmosphere of the game and have taken on a meaning of their own.
 One of these is "bizerka."
 This word is a portmanteau of berserk and Mizerka.
 It can be used at any time during the game, to express frustration, disappointment, or astonishment.
 In some circles it can even be used as an expression of joy.
 Another popular word in most Mizerka circles is "taloon."
 This word, a corruption of "talon", is used as an expression of moderate discontent with the cards one receives from the talon after exchanging cards.
 The next word is not as well known, and it believed to have started after someone found the word "taloon" to be quite comical, and decided to make a parody of it.
 "Controon" is used as an expression of disgust over another player’s choice of contract.
 It is mostly used when a player chooses a no trump or Mizerka round, in which initial and second card dealings are of much greater importance that rounds in which a suit is trump.
-This section cannot be cited since the cultural aspects of Mizerka are passed on by word of mouth.